Updated November 2017

 has also done an amazing job making these boots comfortable as well as durable.
 They break in quickly and will last you a long time.
 We are excited about the lightweight, hybrid boots, but the Lowa Renegades

 are a tried-and-true choice for a well-crafted, comfortable hiking boot.
 Consider adding a little flare with the Renegade Pro GTX Mid- Women's

-Read full review: Lowa Renegade GTX Mid - Women's
+Read review: Lowa Renegade GTX Mid - Women's

 Analysis and Test Results